wesleycamargo/azure-docs.pt-br/articles/mobile-services/mobile-services-windows-store-dotnet-upload-data-blob-storage.md

 <!-- Anchors. -->
-[Instalar a biblioteca do Cliente de Armazenamento]: #install-storage-client
+[Install the Storage Client library]: #install-storage-client
-[Atualizar o aplicativo cliente para capturar imagens]: #add-select-images
+[Update the client app to capture images]: #add-select-images
-[Atualizar o script de inserção para gerar uma SAS]: #update-scripts
+[Update the insert script to generate an SAS]: #update-scripts
-[Carregar imagens para testar o aplicativo]: #test
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->